Travel to Dallas Texas: A Texan’s Guide to Exploring

 Budget Stays

-The first thing you learn when you travel to Dallas or anywhere in Texas is that you’ll need a car.
 A rental car is the only way to see everything without spending an arm and leg on rideshare services.
 You may also consider trying the Dart, a train that travels through different areas of Dallas.

-What To Do
+Things To Do

 Dealey Plaza